Card games in Switzerland

 This short survey of Swiss games is at present arranged according to the type of cards used.

 The characteristic Swiss suited cards (suits of shields (Schilten), bells (Schellen), acorns (Eichel) and flowers or roses (Rosen) - known in Switzerland as deutsche Karten (German cards).
 They are prevalent in the German speaking cantons of the north-east, and normally come as a 36 card pack.
-24 and 48 card packs with fewer or more pip cards are also made.
+48 card packs with additional pip cards are also made.

 French suited cards (hearts, diamonds, clubs and spades) are used in a 36-card form in the French cantons to the west and as far east as Bern; also in canton Graubünden in the south-west.
 In the Italian speaking region of the south a 40-card French-suited pack is used.
 The 52-card international pack is also available, as in all countries, for foreign games.

 - 48 cards with Swiss suits

 Each suit has Ace (As or Sau), King (König), Over (Ober), Under (Under), Banner (Banner), 9, 8, 7, 6.

 These are used for many kinds of Jass, for example Schieber-Jass, Handjass, Steiger-Jass, Coiffeur, Differenzler, Mittlere.
 These cards are in common use throughout the German speaking cantons.
 Rules for dozens of Jass games can be found in "Puur Näll As" by Göpf Egg (in German) (published by A.G.Müller).
 Rules in English of 3 Jass games are in David Parlett's The Oxford Guide to Card Games (Oxford University Press, 1990).